 Harvard Horizons

-The Bok Center collaborates with the Harvard Griffin Graduate School of Arts and Sciences (GSAS) to produce Harvard Horizons, annually highlighting the exceptional research of eight PhD students.
-Selected through a competitive process, these scholars receive training and mentorship from the Bok Center to refine their research presentations, culminating in a public symposium where they share their work in concise, compelling talks.
+The Bok Center collaborated with the Harvard Griffin Graduate School of Arts and Sciences (GSAS) to produce Harvard Horizons from 2010 - 2025, highlighting the exceptional research of eight PhD students.
+Selected through a competitive process, these scholars received training and mentorship from the Bok Center to refine their research presentations, culminating in a public symposium where they shared their work in concise, compelling talks.

-As part of the Bok Center’s broader work in supporting graduate students’ communication skills, Harvard Horizons provides a unique opportunity for a select group of scholars to develop advanced skills in communicating their research effectively.
-We work with them to uncover the story behind their research, make that story engaging for a general audience, and refine their ability to deliver an engaging public talk with strong vocal and physical presence—skills that are deeply tied to teaching and learning.
-Harvard Horizons scholars also learn to communicate visually, breaking down complex academic topics into clear and compelling presentations that enhance audience understanding.
-This training not only prepares them for the Harvard Horizons Symposium but also strengthens their communication skills for teaching, job talks, and public engagement.
+As part of the Bok Center’s broader work in supporting graduate students’ communication skills, Harvard Horizons provided a unique opportunity for a select group of scholars to develop advanced skills in communicating their research effectively.
+We worked with them to uncover the story behind their research, make that story engaging for a general audience, and refine their ability to deliver an engaging public talk with strong vocal and physical presence—skills that are deeply tied to teaching and learning.
+Harvard Horizons scholars also learned to communicate visually, breaking down complex academic topics into clear and compelling presentations that enhance audience understanding.
+This training not only prepared them for the Harvard Horizons Symposium but also strengthened their communication skills for teaching, job talks, and public engagement.